DanishKhan-pixel/To_Do_Application/README.md

     python manage.py runserver
 4. Access the app in your web browser at http://localhost:8000/.

-5. To access the admin panel, go to http://localhost:8000/admin/ and log in with the superuser credentials.
+5. To access the admin panel, go to http://localhost:8000/admin/ and log in with the superuser credential.